 - Top Tension

 Unlike the beautiful bird homes outdoors, experiencing bird nests while sewing is anything but cute!
 Bird nests occur when thread bunches up underneath the needle plate, causing broken threads, skipped stitches, and uneven tension.
 This is typically caused by the tension balance being out of whack or the top thread is not threaded correctly.
 Here are a few situations which can cause pesky bird nests:

-- If your bobbin tension is too loose, extra thread may unwind off the bobbin, which causes a buildup of thread underneath the needle plate.
-Try tightening the bobbin tension by turning the small screw on the bobbin case a quarter turn clockwise.
+If your bobbin tension is too loose, extra thread may unwind from the bobbin, which causes a buildup of thread underneath the needle plate.
+Try tightening the bobbin tension by turning the tension screw on the bobbin case a quarter turn clockwise.

 We recommend trying one of these solutions at a time.
 This way you can hopefully find the exact cause of your frustration.

 The difference between a Universal needle (top) and Topstitch needle (bottom)

 Thread shreds as it passes through a too-small needle